condense9/hark-lang/guide/src/vm/source-to-success-threads.md

 `CALL 1` pops `foo` and one argument from the stack, and then calls `foo` directly (after converting the argument to a Python type).
-The result is converted to a Teal time and pushed onto the stack as the return value.
+The result is converted to a Hark time and pushed onto the stack as the return value.

 The Future associated with this thread is then resolved to that value, and any waiting threads are resumed.